Best Chamomile Tea

 Chamomile is a practical supplement to use in addition to diabetes medication.
 It contains properties that help lower blood sugar levels in the body.
-Note that you should not opt to use herbal tea as a substitute for prescription medication as it alone cannot treat diabetes.
+Note that you should not opt to use chamomile herbal tea as a substitute for prescription medication as it alone cannot treat diabetes.

 Some doctors stand by the fact that chamomile tea can help target and destroy cancer cells.
 Research studies are ongoing, but the most recent ones show that it is effective in targeting tumors.
-However, other forms of tea, such as marigold, seem more effective in fighting cancer cells.
+However, other forms of herbal tea, such as marigold, seem more effective in fighting cancer cells.

-Studies are showing positive results that people who ingest chamomile tea fall asleep earlier than those who do not.
+Studies are showing positive results that people who drink chamomile tea fall asleep earlier than those who do not.
 It seems that this is the most accepted benefit by medical professionals.
 Scientists claim that chamomile tea has a similar function to benzodiazepine, a prescription anxiety drug that promotes better sleeping habits.

 Treat Skin Conditions